pdf-raku/PDF-API6/README.md

     # Save the PDF
     $pdf.save-as('/path/to/new.pdf');

-# SECTION I: Low Level Methods
+# SECTION I: Low Level Methods (inherited from PDF)

-Methods inherited from PDF

 ## Input/Output